-6.6 Residential
+6.5 Residential

-- Large amount of country residential housing located in southern area of the plan, and west of Range Road 60 - strong desire to maintain the existing rural character of SMF. - Where appropriate, opportunities for infill development within already established multi-lot residential development. - Desire to allow for a variety of residential parcel sizes in order to provide different opportunities and meet market demands.
+- A large amount of country residential housing is located in the southern area of the Plan, and west of Range Road 60 strong desire to maintain the existing rural character of SMF. - Where appropriate, opportunities for infill development within already established multi-lot residential development. - Desire to allow for a variety of residential parcel sizes in order to provide different opportunities and meet market demands.

-6.7 Industrial
+6.6 Industrial

-- Important land use for the County's tax base and economic development. - Source of employment for residents in SMF and other parts of the County. - Maintain and encourage small scale, local commercial development along Hwy 584. - Direction to locate industrial uses within well planned Industrial/Business Parks and focus commercial uses along Hwy 584. - Landscape buffers where industrial uses interface with non-industrial uses. - Natural resource extraction activity is prevalent throughout the planning area and is expected to continue throughout the duration of the planning horizon for this ASP.
+- Important land uses for the County's tax base and economic development. - Source of employment for residents in SMF and other parts of the County. - Maintain and encourage small scale, local commercial development along Hwy 584. - Direction to locate industrial uses within well planned Industrial/Business Parks and focus commercial uses along Hwy 584. - Landscape buffers where industrial uses interface with non-industrial uses. - Natural Resource Extraction activity is prevalent throughout the planning area and is expected to continue throughout the duration of the planning horizon for this ASP.